KlickyMao/emqx-enterprise-docs-en/config.rst

     %% When non of above hits, allow
     {allow, all}.

 ..
-NOTE:: defualt rules allow only local user to subscribe to '$SYS/#' and '#'
+NOTE:: default rules allow only local user to subscribe to '$SYS/#' and '#'

 After EMQ X receives MQTT clients' PUBLISH or SUBSCRIBE requests, it match the ACL rules one by one till it hits, and return 'allow' or 'deny'.